-- Update the current local copy of the versioned files from the repository to a newer (or specified) revision from the repository - If changes of the versioned files is compatible with local modifications, files are automagically merged - Otherwise it is necessary to manage the conflicts and select the correct version manually
+- Update the current local copy of the versioned files to a newer (or specified) revision from the repository. - If changes of the versioned files is compatible with local modifications, files are automagically merged. - Otherwise it is necessary to manage the conflicts and select the correct version manually.